1. Are you a co-op?

 2. What classes do we offer?

 Classes will vary from year to year.
-Please visit the Compass registration for a current list.
+See Compass for more information.

 3. What are the LH graduation requirements?

 Students must be a registered Lighthouse member for both their Junior and Senior years to graduate with Lighthouse.
 It is also required that Junior parents and students be willing to help with graduation planning and the ceremony on the day of the event.

 The leaders and parents together in Lighthouse provide our students various activities and events as well as support for parents in a variety of ways.
 See Member Benefits.

 Lighthouse is a Christian homeschool association with events happening primarily in the Wake Forest and surrounding areas, but we do not have a facility.
 We rent facilities if needed.